 VI.
 Laser power

-With the increase of laser power, the thickness of material can be cut increases, the cutting speed is accelerated, and the width of incision is also increased.
+The laser power has a significant impact on the cutting thickness, speed, and incision width.
+As the laser power increases, the thickness of the material that can be cut increases, the cutting speed accelerates, and the width of the incision also increases.

-Laser power has a decisive influence on the cutting process and quality.
+Laser power plays a crucial role in determining the cutting process and quality.

 1. The power is too small to cut